 In addition to my work experience and formal education, I have spent the last 13 years as a trained inspector for both the ASCLD/LAB Legacy and ASCLD/LAB International Programs.
 ASCLD/LAB is the laboratory accreditation board for the American Society of Crime Laboratory Directors and is solely responsible for overseeing the voluntary accreditation process for crime laboratories.

 I have served in law enforcement since 1980 when I began my career with the Littleton Police Department as a police dispatcher.
 In 1984, I was hired as police officer and worked assignments in, patrol, as a narcotics officer, detective and corporal.
 I retired from the Littleton Police Department in 2001 and joined the Colorado Bureau of Investigation as a Field Agent assigned to the Denver Major Crimes Unit.
-I have also served as the Agent-in-Charge of that unit and as a Division Director before becoming the Assistant Director for the Denver, Pueblo, Grand Junction investigative units.
+I have also served as the Agent-in-Charge of that unit and as a Division and Assistant Director before becoming the Deputy Director for the Denver, Pueblo, Grand Junction investigative units.

 I have a Master’s Degree in Criminal Justice Administration.
 I am also a graduate for the FBI’s National Academy and the Police Executive Research Forum’s Senior Management Institute for Police.
 I have been awarded the Police Officer of the Year for my leadership in (with) the 18th Judicial District’s Critical Incident Team.
 I also am the recipient of CBI’s Award of Excellence for the 2006 Platte Canyon High School tragedy.